Uncover new knowledge, propel your career

 - Project: If you wish to pursue the project version of the M.S.
 Plan B, then you must secure the agreement of a faculty member to supervise the required three (3) credits of ECE695 – Independent Study.

-Students pursuing a Ph.D. in Computer Engineering will complete a research-oriented plan of study involving a dissertation and coursework.
+Students pursuing a Ph.D. in Electrical Engineering will complete a research-oriented plan of study involving a dissertation and coursework.

 The most exciting aspect of graduate school is the research – solving problems that no one has solved.
 With each of our faculty bringing in an average of $400,000 annually in research support, we are looking to recruit creative grad students to help us tackle complex global problems.